Love Lady Larla

 She sat by Kat’s side all day, only leaving to collect the daily rations.
 She read Kat stories from the pile of books until her throat turned raspy and it pained her to talk.

 But, as always, Shine continued to smile.
 She smiled as she cried in secret.
 She smiled as Kat cried in pain.
 She must have looked ridiculous.
-For a moment, she did not mind the fact that those thugs had beaten her up.
+For a moment, she didn’t mind the fact that those thugs had beaten her up.
 She would have beaten herself up – smiling and crying, as if she couldn’t make up her mind.

 Kat’s health degraded fast, withering away before her eyes, always clutching to the crystal for comfort.